clercjs/clerc/docs/official-plugins/plugin-completions.md

 # @clerc/plugin-completions

-A plugin that adds command-line auto-completion functionality to your CLI.
-Based on [@bomb.sh/tab](https://github.com/bombshell-dev/tab).
+A plugin to add command-line autocompletion functionality to your CLI, based on [@bomb.sh/tab](https://github.com/bombshell-dev/tab).

 ## 📦 Installation